Japan, South Korea eye visit by team of experts as Fukushima nuclear plant prepares water release

 Japanese officials say the water will be safely filtered to below releasable levels by international standards and further diluted by large amounts of seawater before release, making it harmless to human health or marine life.

 The plan has faced fierce protests from local fishing communities concerned about safety and reputational damage.
 Neighboring countries, including South Korea, China and the Pacific Island nations, have also raised safety concerns.
-South Korea and China ban food imports from around Fukushima and describe the water as “contaminated” instead of “treated.”
+South Korea and China ban food imports from around Fukushima and describe the water as “contaminated” instead of “treated” despite the Japanese government’s repeated protests.

 Some scientists say the impact of long-term, low-dose exposure to tritium and other radionuclides on the environment and humans is still unknown and the release should be delayed.